fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 Click [here]({% site.baseurl %}/chart-guide/getting-started/list-of-maps '@@open-newtab') to explore all the maps available in FusionMaps XT.

-The consolidated code looks like as shown below:
+The consolidated code is shown below:

 ```HTML
 <!DOCTYPE html>